Ferroin/Roll35/README.md

 - Automatically roll random spells present in items that store spells.
 - Automatically roll for intelligence/special markings on magic items.
 - Respond to DMs without requring the command prefix.
-- Mention the user who requested the command when responding outside of a DM.
+- Mention the user who requested the command when responding in a server channel.
 - Respond with embeds containing relevent information about the rolled item, including hyperlinks to relevant reference material.
 - Fetch data on specific items directly without rolling for them randomly.